The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 1. Prepare Your Slab

-Condition and roll your clay to even thickness (2-3mm for most earrings).
-Use thickness guides or a pasta machine with spacers for consistency.
+Condition and roll your clay into an even slab for the shape you are testing.
+Use thickness guides or a pasta machine with spacers when you want repeatable slabs.

 2. Position on Work Surface